Skip to main content

 Elementary Report Cards

-Dual Immersion Report Cards
+Dual Immersion Elementary Report Cards

 Spanish Dual Immersion (SDI) - Mandarin Immersion Program (MIP)

-Elementary card FREQUENTLY ASKED QUESTIONS (FAQ)
+ELEMENTARY CARD FREQUENTLY ASKED QUESTIONS (FAQ)

 The following questions and responses may be helpful as you review the report card with your child/ren.
 Thank you for all you do to support your child's learning.

 Performance levels describe your child's performance on each academic standard or skill compared to grade-level expectations at designated times throughout the school year.
 The levels will help you and your child understand the skills your child has demonstrated, and the skills they have not yet mastered.
 For grades K-2, teachers use a 3, 2, 1 scale.
 For grades 3-5, teachers use a 4, 3, 2, 1 scale.
-For grade 6, teachers use an A-D scale to help with the transition to junior high or middle school.

-Grades K-2 Grades 3-5 Grade 6
+Grades K-2 Grades 3-5

-3 3 B Standard Met.
+3 3 Standard Met.
 Work is proficient, consistent, and accurate.
 A student working at a 3 level displays high quality, performs with accuracy, applies the learning correctly, and/or meets expectations for the grade level standard.

-2 2 C Standard Partially Met.
+2 2 Standard Partially Met.
 Work is basic or simple, and may be inconsistent.
 A student working at a 2 level displays basic quality, performs with inconsistent accuracy, applies the learning at a basic level, and/or approaches the grade level standard but only at the simplest level of content, task, or skill.
 Additional support may be needed for students performing at this level.

-1 1 D Standard Not Met.
+1 1 Standard Not Met.
 Work at this level is limited or there is insufficient evidence of learning.
 A student working at a 1 level displays limited quality, performs with little evidence of understanding or limited accuracy, and/or applies learning at a minimal level.
 Work at this level does not meet expectations for the grade level standard.
 Additional support is needed for students performing at this level.

 In the past, our report cards reported an overall grade per subject area.
 The new report cards have been designed to report progress towards achievement of individual California State Standards.
 In the past, a student may have received a ‘C’ in mathematics based on earning an ‘A’ in one skill and an ‘F’ in another.
 The overall grade of a ‘C’ averaged multiple standards into one grade which could mask the student’s areas of strength and weakness.
 In the new report cards, the overall grades have been removed.
 Students will receive a performance level for each specific standard, which gives more detailed information about how a student is performing.